SRON-ESG/HyperGas/doc/source/orthorectification.rst

         matched_filter:       normal matched filter

-If GCPs are unavailable, users can still proceed with plume detection and quantification workflows;
+If GCPs are unavailable, users can still carry out plume detection and quantification workflows;
-however, they should be aware that geographic positioning may contain spatial offsets of up to 200 meters without proper orthorectification.
+however, they should be aware that the geographic positioning may have spatial offsets of up to 200 meters without proper orthorectification.

 .. code-block:: python